-Most bucket drummers avoid using cymbals or hi-hats as it can significantly add to the cost and weight.
-A tap of the stick on concrete serves as a viable replacement to conventional hi-hats.
+Most bucket drummers avoid using cymbals or hi-hats as they can significantly add to the cost and weight.
+A tap of the stick on concrete serves as a viable replacement for conventional hi-hats.

 The essence of bucket drumming is to keep it simple and cheap. $3 buckets, remember?
-These additions will be expensive additions that can make transportation and setup a little more tedious.
-But then again, the addition of a splash, ride, crash, or tambourine can really spice up your playing.
+These additions will be expensive, making transportation and setup a little more tedious.
+But then again, adding a splash, ride, crash, or tambourine can spice up your playing.

 Using the feet while bucket drumming

 Generally, you get a deep and resounding ‘kick drum’ like note when you hit the center of the bucket.
 It can sound deeper if you place one foot on the side of the bucket and tilt it slightly upwards (lift one side above the ground).

 You can even drill a small hole in the side of a bucket and put a wooden or fiber rod (or anything similar) through the hole.
 You can anchor your foot to the rod to lift the bucket and change the tonality of your hits.